particify/arsnova-server/src/site/markdown/installation.md

 While ARSnova should be able to run on any Linux distribution, we officially only support Debian and Ubuntu systems on which we test the installation procedure regularly.
 We recommend to use the latest (LTS) versions of the distributions.

-For Debian 9 you can enable the backports repository to install Tomcat 9:
+For Debian 9 you can enable the backports repository to install OpenJDK 11 and Tomcat 9:

 	# grep -q '^deb .*stretch-backports' /etc/apt/sources.list || echo "deb http://deb.debian.org/debian stretch-backports main" >> /etc/apt/sources.list